pesener/pesener/README.md

 - 👾  I’m currently working with **React.js and JavaScript.**

-- 👀 I’m interested in web development and mobile development.**
+- 👀 I’m interested in **Web development.**

-- 🌱 Constantly learning.**
+- 🌱 Constantly learning.

 - 📫  How to reach me **hakanpesener@gmail.com**